mbeddr/mps-platform-docs/src/doc/docs/mbeddr/misc_topics.md

 ### What doesn't work?

-In addition to elements with a cardinality of 1, some other items can't be removed from the AST with presence conditions:
+Besides elements with a cardinality of 1, some other items can't be removed from the AST with presence conditions:

 - parameters of a function
 - arguments from function calls